 Dubbed “The Influencer” by I AM Modern Magazine, the Washington Business Journal claimed, “Marla Grossman seems to turn everything she touches into gold” and named her one of the Washington DC area’s “Most Influential Business Women”.
 Ms. Grossman has been called an “industry insider,” a “mover and a shaker” and “the real deal” by IP Watchdog, a “leading lobbyist” by the National Law Journal and “one of the most sought-after lobbyists in the capital and across the country” by the Expert Network.
 Ms. Grossman has been selected to the Washington DC Super Lawyer List every year since 2013.

-A Peabody Award winner, Ms. Grossman received her J.D., cum laude, from Harvard Law School, and a B.A., summa cum laude, from Yale University (Phi Beta Kappa).
+Ms. Grossman received her J.D., cum laude, from Harvard Law School, and a B.A., summa cum laude, from Yale University (Phi Beta Kappa).
 She is admitted to the District of Columbia bar.
 She currently serves on the Board of Directors of the Yale Alumni Fund.